AppFair/appfair.github.io/index.md

   * [Setting your commit email address](https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/managing-email-preferences/setting-your-commit-email-address)

-Note that only the commit that creates or updates the `integrate` PR is required to be signed.
+Note that only the commit that creates or updates the reproduction PR is required to be signed.
 Commits to the fork's repository itself, or to any third-party dependency repositories, do not need to be signed (although it is always encouraged).
 For this reason, it is the creator of the PR's commit that is considered to be the "author" of the app in terms of validation and accountability.

 ### Release Artifact Scanning

-In addition to protections that may be provided by GitHub's own source and binary artifact scanning, the `integrate-release` stage performs virus and malware scanning on released artifacts before it will issue a `fairseal`.
+In addition to protections that may be provided by GitHub's own source and binary artifact scanning, the reproduction and validation stages performs virus and malware scanning on released artifacts before it will issue a `fairseal`.
 This provides an additional pre-publication line of defense against any malicious payloads that may manage to get bundled in with the release artifacts.

 Along with these preventative layers of protection, macOS itself provides multiple independent remedial protections against malicious binaries: